1. Who enrolls in the program?

 We offer four degree programs, with concentrations in each program: MS in Education Law, MS in Employment Law, MS in Health Law, and MS in Law and Policy.

-6. Is the program accredited?
+6. Is the College of Law accredited?

 7. Who is Nova Southeastern University?